Aesthetes/Aesthetes-NFTs/README.md

   <img src="https://user-images.githubusercontent.com/91289434/138886096-c95dc135-4780-4e5c-a8d9-bae62f7d1899.png">
 </p>

-In case all your primary storage solutions go down, you can always restore to the Ripple network to retrieve the on-chain metadata for your artwork as suggested by the XLS-16d.
-This metadata is placed inside the Memo fields of a transaction referred to by a CTI (as proposed in XLS-15d) that is inserted inside the currency identifier of the NFT.
+In case all your primary storage solutions go down, you can always restore to the Ripple network to retrieve the on-chain metadata for your artwork.
+This metadata is placed inside the Memo fields of a transaction referred to by a CTI that is inserted inside the currency identifier of the NFT.
 Therefore, the currency code for an NFT consists of 3 parts:
 * Prefix 02 for HEX currency code.
 * CTI (Concise Transaction Identifier).
 * Short name converted to HEX for the NFT to a maximum of 12 characters or less (filled up with 0's if it's less).